Home > Motors

 Maho Sundance$195PolycarbonateMedium/LargeAviatorYes

-While testing, we consider frame and lens quality, overall durability, glare control, peripheral vision, comfort, and style.
+Our testing process considers frame and lens quality, overall durability, glare control, peripheral vision, comfort, and style.
+We wore all of these sunglasses in different conditions, and in many cases, wore them side-by-side to get a direct comparison.
 All of the sunglasses on this list stood out from the pack.
 As new styles hit the market, we’ll be sure to test and consider them for this list.
-At any given time, our recommendations include the best of the best.

 Eye Protection